benczebogi/Pigeon-backend/README.md

-# MessagingServer
+# Pigeon-api
-the node.js server used for the messaging app
+the node.js server used for the pigeon app